markkvdb/Simple-RL-Simulation/README.md

 ## Note for self (29-01-2020)

 - [ ] Moinzadeh model will not work since orders are processed in batches.
 This is possible since the forward and reverse flows are identical.
+- [ ] Distribution of the arrival process of repairable items is the superposition of the Erlang distribution.